This is a guide on how to replicate a Vespa application into different environments, with or without data. Use cases for cloning include:

 step is only needed for applications with custom code.

-Configure application and instance names and create data plane credentials:
+Configure application name and create data plane credentials:

-$ vespa config set target cloud && \ vespa config set application mytenant.myapp.myinstance $ vespa auth login $ vespa auth cert -f $ mvn -U clean package
+$ vespa config set target cloud && \ vespa config set application mytenant.myapp $ vespa auth login $ vespa auth cert -f $ mvn -U clean package

 vespa auth cert -f